Asbestos-Related Diseases

 Medical treatments can help drain effusions and ease symptoms.
 Afford treatments with our team’s help: Call (877) 446-5767 now.

-Other Benign Asbestos Diseases
+Other Benign Asbestos-Related Conditions

 • Atelectasis: This is the partial or complete collapse of a lung.
-It happens when the alveoli — tiny sacs in the lung where oxygen and carbon dioxide are exchanged — become filled with fluid or deflated.
+It happens when the alveoli, tiny sacs in the lung where oxygen and carbon dioxide are exchanged, become filled with fluid or deflated.
 Atelectasis can make breathing challenging.

 • Chronic obstructive pulmonary disease (COPD): This is a chronic inflammatory lung condition that obstructs airflow from the lungs.
 Symptoms include mucus production, cough, breathing difficulty, and wheezing.